hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 In the vast majority of cases, the list will contain only one element, the current active roster.
 Immediately following the adoption of an active roster, this list will have two elements — the previous active roster and the current active roster.
+The choice of a list is suitable here as it is much cheaper to iterate over 2-3 elements comparing their `long` round numbers than it is to do a hash lookup.
+When we reach full Dynamic Address Book, this design choice may need to be revisited.

 If a `candidateRosterHash` hash entry already exist (hash collisions) in the map of Rosters, it will be discarded.
 That is, setting a candidate roster is an idempotent operation.